PHOTOSHOP – FACE SWAP

 - Add yourself to a celebrity photo in the other

-- Shoot a variety of angles, and make sure the lighting is similar in all shots
+- Make sure the lighting is similar in all shots

 - Combine the images in Photoshop

-- Use Adjustment layers to balance light and contrast for the image to ‘work’
+- Use Adjustment layers between the two image layers to balance light and contrast so the image ‘works’

 - Keep your original files to submit.

-- Add your face to a Celebrity photo :
+- Add your WHOLE BODY to a Celebrity photo :

-- Search online for a LARGE (>2MB) photo of a celebrity WITH someone
+- Search online for a LARGE (>2MB) photo of a group of celebrities you can ‘join’

-- Shoot photos that mimic the same lighting so you can add your face on top of the ‘someone’
+- Shoot photos of yourself that mimic the same lighting and make sure you pose so you can add your body into the celebrity image

 - Use the same skills as in Part 1 to make the image look realistic